 1. Stimulating monocytes by TLR8 agonization to induce IL12 and IFN-gamma production that subsequently stimulate HBV-specific CD8 T cells;

-2. Exploiting the immunomodulalory effects of NUC discontinuation to stimulate innate signaling and adaptive immune responses
+2. Exploiting the immunomodulatory effects of NUC discontinuation to stimulate innate signaling and adaptive immune responses;

 3. Restoring exhausted HBV-specific T cells with a novel non-blocking PD1 Ab;